tea7010/MyLearning/english/writing.md

 * Even though I listen a lot of podcasts and youtube videos, I don't feel like my vocaburary has been increased drastically.
 I believe the change will be gradual and unnotisable not like when you were a bigginer.
 What I need is patince to stick to this strategy and expose myself as long as possible.
 That's my beliefe.
 * Even though I listen to a lot of podcasts and YouTube videos, I don’t feel like my vocabulary has increased drastically.
 I believe the change will be gradual and less noticeable, unlike when I was a beginner.
 What I need is patience to stick to this strategy and expose myself to the language as much as possible.
 That’s my belief.

+* Listening to a car reviewing podcast is one of my favorite time recently.
+I have leased a car, but I want to get my own car if all things are settled in here.
+I am not sure everything will work well, still it will be what it will be.
+* Listening to car review podcasts has become one of my favorite pastimes recently.
+I’ve leased a car, but I want to get my own once everything is settled here.
+I’m not sure how things will work out, but it will be what it will be.